Professor Dhayalan Velauthapillai,

 Professor Punniamoorthy Ravirajan

-Professor in Physics and Chairman/Research Committee, University of Jaffna
+Senior Professor in Physics and Chairman/International Collaboration Unit, University of Jaffna

 Punniamoorthy Ravirajan received a doctorate degree in Physics at Imperial College, University of London in 2004 under a Commonwealth Postgraduate Scholarship (Open Competition) scheme.
 After a postdoctoral period at Imperial College, Dr.P.Ravirajan returned to University of Jaffna, Sri Lanka, where he was promoted from Lecturer to senior lecturer and then full professor in Physics in 2005 and 2009, respectively.